 e.
-The broker shall not use the trust account as a business operating account or for personal use. real estate commissions, salaries, related items and normal business expenses shall not be disbursed directly from the trust account.
+The broker shall not use the trust account as a business operating account or for personal use.
+Commissions, salaries, related items and normal business expenses shall not be disbursed directly from the trust account.

-13.1(2) Unless there is a written agreement between all parties to the transaction to the contrary, or the provisions of paragraph 13.1(2)"g" apply, all interest earned on the trust account shall be transferred on a calendar quarter basis to the state.
+13.1(2) Unless there is a written agreement between all parties to the transaction to the contrary, or the provisions of paragraph 13.1(2) "g" apply, all interest earned on the trust account shall be transferred on a calendar quarter basis to the state.
 The amount to be remitted to the state will be the amount of interest earned less any service charges directly attributable to the requirement of maintaining an interest-bearing account and of remitting the interest to the state.
 The broker may have the depository remit the interest directly or the broker may remit the interest but, in either case, it shall be the responsibility of the broker to see that the interest is remitted.

 a.
-If the interest is remitted by the broker, the broker should use the Real Estate Commission-approved Real Estate Interest Remittance Form and include a copy of the applicable bank statement(s) showing the interest paid and the service charges attributable to maintaining the account.
+If the interest is remitted by the broker, the broker should use the commission-approved Real Estate Interest Remittance Form and include a copy of the applicable bank statement(s) showing the interest paid and the service charges attributable to maintaining the account.

 b.
-If the interest is remitted by the broker, the broker shall mail the interest remittance check and required documentation to:

-The State of Iowa

-c/o Bankers Trust Company
+If the interest is remitted by the broker, the broker shall mail the interest remittance check and required documentation to: The State of Iowa c/o Bankers Trust Company c.
+The depository should use the name "Iowa Finance Authority" and the federal tax identification number (TIN) 52-1699886 on the 1099 reporting form when reporting interest to the IRS.